Best Duck Down Pillows for Side Sleepers

 How often should I replace my duck down pillow?

 Quality duck down pillows typically last between five to ten years with proper care and maintenance.
-However, if your pillow loses its ability to re-fluff, develops lumps, or no longer provides adequate support, it's time for a replacement regardless of age.
+However, if your pillow loses its ability to re-fluff, develops lumps, or no longer provides adequate support, it might be time for a replacement regardless of age.
+It might also be it hasnt been cleaned within the 2-3 year period, if this has been missed it might be past salvaging.
+Have your pillow cleaned every 2-3 years and perhaps having more down added will potentially extend its life we beyond the 5 - 10 years.

 Can duck down pillows cause allergies?

-While some people are allergic to duck down, most allergic reactions are actually caused by dust mites that accumulate in any pillow over time.
+While some people are allergic to feather and down it is extremely rare, most allergic reactions are actually caused by dust mites that accumulate on any pillow, bed or bedding over time even in carpets.
 Choosing pillows with tightly woven, hypoallergenic covers and washing them regularly can significantly reduce allergy concerns.

 What's the difference between duck down and goose down pillows?